chadananda/drbi.org/src/pages/privacy.md

 ## 5. Third-Party Links

 5.1.
-BlogWorks may contain third-party links.
+DRBI may contain third-party links.
 We are not responsible for their privacy practices.

 ## 6. Children's Privacy

 6.1.
-BlogWorks is not intended for children under 13.
+DRBI is not intended for children under 13.
 We do not knowingly collect their data.

 ## 7. Changes to this Privacy Policy